garkimasera/rusted-ruins/README.md

 RUSTED_RUINS_ASSETS_DIR=./assets cargo run --release -p rusted-ruins
 ```

-If you are a Windows user, you can download from [Releases page](https://github.com/garkimasera/rusted-ruins/releases).

 ## How to operate

 Operate the player character with the keyboard and mouse.